 College students learn plenty in the years they spend on campus.
-But do the lessons learned at school prepare them for a professional life after their studies?
+But do the lessons learned at school prepare them for professional life after their studies?
 Maybe not, according to at least one community college, which has plans to give their students a healthy dose of work readiness skills at the same time they are earning their degree.

 Workplace Readiness Certificates